 (1) the Enron Corp.
 Guaranty attached hereto as Exhibit A shall be a Credit Support Document of Party A and Enron Corp. shall be a Credit Support Provider of Party A; and

-(2) the Credit Support Annex dated as of September __,28 2001 between Party A and Party B attached to this Confirmation as Exhibit B shall be a Credit Support Document of Party A.
+(2) the Credit Support Annex dated as of September 28, 2001 between Party A and Party B attached to this Confirmation as Exhibit B shall be a Credit Support Document of Party A.

 Unless otherwise expressly agreed by Party A and Party B, such documents shall not serve as Credit Support Documents of either Party A or Party B for any Transaction (other than this Transaction) and no other documents shall serve as Credit Support Documents of any party for this Transaction.